liqb/anyarg/README.md

 ### Motivation
 Writting code to parsing command line options and formatted usage is non-trival, always is annoying and time wasting.

 *anyary* attempts to make option parsing much easier in C++ programming.
-It also can generate well formatted usage information for all options, readlly saving a lot of our life.
+It also can generate well formatted usage information for all options, really saving a lot of our life.

 The formmatted usage is like this:
 ```
 Options
   -a, --all                 List all stuffs.